Dipsingh/dipsingh.github.io/_posts/2024-08-07-Network-Traffic-Spectrum.md

 {: .center}
 Ref: Deploying IP and MPLS QoS for Multiservice Networks

-We can measure self-similarity by hurst-parameter with  $0.5 \lt H \lt 1$ indicates long-range dependance.
+We can measure self-similarity by hurst-parameter with  $0.5 \lt H \lt 1$ indicates long-range dependence.
+We will explore self-similarity and long-range dependence more in later section.

 ### Markov Modulated Poisson Process (MMPP)